 The gaming giant launched its proprietary ATARI cryptocurrency, which can be used to play at dedicated online casinos and has a market capitalization of about $8m.

-Another notable entrance into the crypto arena is that of Sportsbet.io, operated by Coingaming Group and a brand that recently officialized a partner deal with Arsenal and also sponsored Watford and Southampton from the Premier League.
+Another notable entrance into the crypto arena is that of Sportsbet.io, operated by Yolo Group (ex Coingaming Group) and a brand that recently officialized a partner deal with Arsenal and also sponsored Watford and Southampton from the Premier League.

-Other crypto casino brands, such as stake.com, are now following the lead and landed a sponsorship deal to have their brand on display during the TT Cup table tennis tournament in early 2020, UFC in 2021, and more to be announced.
+Other crypto casino brands, such as Stake Casino, are now following the lead and landed a sponsorship deal to have their brand on display during the TT Cup table tennis tournament in early 2020, UFC in 2021, and more to be announced.